 Note that DraftKings at the moment doesn’t provide services to residents of South Australia.

 It’s always good to see that a bookmaker is big on promoting responsible gambling.
-DraftKings is doing just that, which is a huge plus.
+DraftKings does just that, which is a huge plus.
 However, I would like to see a bit more data on Australian agencies that deal with problem gambling, such as Gambling Help Online.
 I think it would make Aussie fantasy sports fans feel much more comfortable.

 But when it comes to the size of prize pools and the number or fantasy contests, DraftKings is still number one.
 However, from the perspective of an Aussie punter, they lack a lot of important things.
 Draftkings may be the best in the US, but they are far from the top in Australia.